kroxylicious/kroxylicious.github.io/_use_cases/schema_validation_and_enforecement.markdown

 The Kroxylicious Record Validation Filter provides a solution to the problem.

 The filter intercepts the produce requests sent from producing applications and subjects them to validation.
-If validation fail, the product request is rejected.
-The producing application receives an error response.
+If validation fail, the product request is rejected and the producing application receives an error response.
 The broker does not receive the rejected records.
 In this way, one can organize that a poison message never enters the system, even if producing applications are misconfigured.